Safety & Compliance

 Childcare and Early Education are strictly regulated industries and Park Academy Childcare has always recognised the necessity of these important professional guidelines.
 Therefore we adhere to strict policies and procedures which ensure that our children are fully protected and receive the highest quality of care at all times.

-Safety and security has been our number one priority right from the start and we are proud of the solid, trustworthy reputation that we have maintained throughout our twenty years in business.
-Our transparency and dedication have set us apart as childcare providers and this is just one of the many reasons why parents choose us.
+Our transparency and dedication have set us apart as childcare providers & we are proud of the solid, trustworthy reputation that we have maintained throughout our twenty years in business.
+This is just one of the many reasons why parents choose us.

-We work closely with the following agencies, who are responsible for monitoring our compliance.
+At Park Academy we are proud to have a highly qualified & experienced team who are dedicated to upholding the highest standards of care & compliance.
+Our team works closely with the following agencies, who are responsible for monitoring our compliance as childcare providers.
 These organisations assist us in constantly exceeding our high standards.